dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

   2. Add entries in [eng/Versions.props](/eng/Versions.props) similar to [these](https://github.com/dotnet/aspnetcore/blob/216c92b78bce31d5e81a70b589707ec2ae5ab21a/eng/Versions.props#L224-L226) - the version should be from the latest released build of .Net.
   3. Add entries in [eng/Dependencies.props](/eng/Dependencies.props) similar to [these](https://github.com/dotnet/aspnetcore/blob/a47c0a58d7002b9a530c67532366b9db96d73cc6/eng/Dependencies.props#L119-L120).
 * Update AssemblyVersions for dotnet/runtime assemblies in [src/Framework/test/TestData.cs](/src/Framework/test/TestData.cs).

+* CI must be green.
+* Packages produced by the build should be placing assemblies in a folder named after the new TFM.

 ## Ingesting an SDK with the new TFM